-We are in the process to spin-off Entrepreneur resorts and focus on our core business, education.
+We have spun-off Entrepreneur Resorts and focus on our core business, education.

 Education Angels

 Prior to the completion of the acquisition, Education Angels' revenues had been limited to delivering its home childcare and education program in New Zealand.
 We are now integrating Education Angels' parenting courses, educator certification on GeniusU.
 This will enable us to provide to our global community of students and partners an education offering for parents of children up to 5 years old, while linking our conversion model to Education Angel's products.